USA DFS Websites | Best Daily Fantasy Sports Websites 2020

-In another scenario, a person who receives their DFS winning alongside other incomes through their Paypal account, may easily qualify for a 1099-K, however, the third party merchant will not discriminate between the different sources of income, making is difficult to identify and segregate the amount earned through DFS.
+In another scenario, a person who receives their DFS winning alongside other incomes through their Paypal account may easily qualify for a 1099-K, however, the third-party merchant will not discriminate between the different sources of income, making it difficult to identify and segregate the amount earned through DFS.

 Is Daily Fantasy Sports a Gambling or Not?